 With a portend title like “Love Revolution,” Grant is making a grandiose claim.
-Whether or not this disc will revolutionize hearts for God’s kingdom remains in the sovereign hands of God.
+Whether or not this album will revolutionize hearts for God’s kingdom remains in the sovereign hands of God.
 But sonically, this record finds Grant in safe and familiar territory.
-Like her 7 last albums, theses 12 cuts buy in the same franchise of heavy guitar-bass rock as well as soaring worship ballads.
+Like her 7 last albums, these 12 cuts buy in the same franchise of heavy guitar-bass rock as well as soaring worship ballads.
 But this doesn’t mean she’s not armed for her ambitious barrage.
 Grant and her hubby cum producer Bernie Herms have secured songs from the hottest in Christian music including Hillsong’s Rueben Morgan, James Ingram and even American Idol alumnus Jordin Sparks.
 Thus far she has been zooming up the Christian AC chart with lead single “Greatness of Our God” while sophomore single “Human” is also getting significant airplay.

 When the tempo perks up with some of the groovier tunes, “Beautifully Marked” is easily the standout.
 Enmeshed with a R&B vibe, “Beautifully Marked” speaks of Christ’s transforming work in our lives without reserve.
-While the Jordin Sparks co-write, “Human” speaks of how we can make a difference in the world.
+While the Jordin Sparks co-write “Human” speaks of how we can make a difference in the world.
 More penetrating is the reasoning why we can be world-changers: such power resides not because of ourselves but because we are made in God’s image.
-Grant goes back in time to give us a retro-70S Gospel-style rendition with “Someday Our King will Come.”
+Grant goes back in time to give us a retro-70’s Gospel-style rendition with “Someday Our King will Come.”